 While Boohoo Man has a huge selection of men’s suits, their suits are not as well made as other brands on this list; but they are by far the cheapest.
 Plus, Boohoo Man’s range is also the most experimental and contemporary, so if you want to turn heads with a bold suit that costs next to nothing, Boohoo Man is the brand for you.

 Lands End has an extensive range of men’s suits that are extremely affordable.
-Classic in style, Lands End’s suits come in various timeless colours and designs.
+Classic in style, Lands End’s cheap suits come in various timeless colours and designs.